<< Back to Home

 A symphony of horror.

 The Rio Theatre is delighted to welcome Austin.
-Texas ensemble The Invincible Czars back to our stage for a double bill night featuring two classics from the silent era – NOSFERATU and THE CABINET OF DR CALIGARI – accompanied with a live, original score.
+Texas ensemble The Invincible Czars back to our stage for a double bill night featuring a pair of FW Murnau classics from the silent eraa 100th Anniversary screening of FAUST followed by the horror classic NOSFERATU – accompanied by a live, original score.

 NOSFERATU is one of the most revered films in the history of cinema, and there is no better way to experience this iconic landmark than with Austin’s “emperors of eclecticism,” The Invincible Czars, who are bringing their updated soundtrack to the Rio Theatre with a live performance to accompany a screening of the film.